Research into diagnosing breast cancer

 - The immune system and breast cancer screening

-All treatments and tests must be fully researched before they can be adopted as standard treatment for everyone.
+All tests for cancer must be fully researched before they can be adopted as standard.
 This is so that we can be sure they work better than approaches we already use.
-And so that we know they are safe.
+It also helps to make sure that they are safe and don’t have harmful effects.

 You can view and print the quick guides for all the pages in the Treating breast cancer section.